PetervanLunteren/EcoAssist/README.md

 If you encounter any bugs, please raise an issue in this repository or [send me an email](mailto:petervanlunteren@hotmail.com).

 ## Cite
+Please use the following citations if you used EcoAssist in your research.
 #### EcoAssist citation
-If you used EcoAssist in your research.
 ```BibTeX
 @software{van_Lunteren_EcoAssist_2022,
   title     = {{EcoAssist: A no-code platform to train and deploy YOLOv5 object detection and the MegaDetector model}},